 The ‘super-Mare’ part of the town’s name, literally meaning ‘above the sea’ was added to distinguish this town from several other Westons in the West Country.
 However, in and around Locking, this town was usually referred to simply as Weston and that is how I will refer to it.
 As far as I know, RAF Locking never had an active airfield although there were four large 'aircraft' hangars.
 The small airfield in the picture above was, for many years RAF Weston-super-Mare.
 If you are interested in RAF Weston-super-Mare and the civilian airfield on the same site, you will have to search on your favourite search engine where there is plenty of historical material.
 RAF Locking had no airfield.
 About halfway to Weston-super-Mare the road passed close by Weston Airport on the left; aircraft landing or taking off flew only six feet or so over the road.
 (See image below - and note my friend crouching down underneath the approaching aircraft.
 His photo never came out, apparently.)

 A little further on there was a humped-back bridge over the railway from Bristol; there was a single wooden platform known as Weston Halt and I was told that occasionally troop trains used to pause there - although I never actually saw one.
 Perhaps it was a hangover from WW2 or maybe that was how new intakes of apprentices arrived?
 Immediately after the railway bridge there was the Borough Arms hotel at the T-junction with the A370 Bristol to Weston main road.
 That hotel was still there when I last checked.

-Above: Fella's was the only all-the-year-round, late-night opening coffee shop in Weston in the early 1950s and was, therefore much frequented by airmen from RAF Locking - and the local girls.
+Above: Fella's was the only all-the-year-round, late-night opening, coffee shop in Weston in the early 1950s and therefore was regularly frequented by airmen from RAF Locking - and the local girls.